bytebodger/blog/demonization-of-php.md

 Now I understand that if we're to adhere strictly to literal timelines, Perl preceeded PHP - by a good bit.
 But I would stridently argue that PHP was the first "truly-internet" language that fostered widespread adoption of dynamic HTML.
 To put it another way:  The first "script kiddies" didn't cut their teeth on Perl.
 They got their feet wet in PHP.

 So I dove in.  _Somehow_...
 I made it work.
 I wrote a _crap-ton_ of thoroughly-embarrasing code.
 But somehow, some way, I managed to make it all "work" at the time.

+## Evolving Past PHP

+Of course, the interwebs are constantly evolving.
+And as they did, PHP became more of an embarrassing side-note for any of the "real" programmers.
+We got JSP (which is, honestly, a complete shit-storm in its own right).
+We got JavaScript - but back then, JavaScript couldn't really _do_ anything useful.
+We got other server-side scripting tools, like (the forever-dying language of) ColdFusion.
+Eventually, we even advanced to the point where we could write "real" enterprise-level apps, first in Java - then in C# - that would make the haughty OOP crowd nod in approval.
+But along the way, a _funny_ thing happened.
+PHP never really went _away_.
+It just kinda lingered in the amateurish shadows - refusing to die, but refusing to properly evolve.